yjkh17/BatteryBridge/README.md

 - **BatteryBridge** (macOS)
 - **BatteryBridge IOS** (iOS)

 The iOS app broadcasts the current battery level using Bonjour on port 54321.
-The macOS app listens for that broadcast and shows the iOS device's battery level in the macOS menu bar.
+The macOS app listens for that broadcast and shows the iOS device's battery level in the macOS menu bar. iOS typically reports battery level in 5% increments and the app reflects that limitation.

 ## Prerequisites
 - Xcode 15 or later